leonardopmalencar/digital-garden-jekyll-template/_pages/about.md

 permalink: /about
 ---

-*About this site*
+*About*

-Site under development and intense scrutiny if it's really going to exist.
+Site under development and intense scrutiny if it's really going to exist, but it's only a note tracking in the end.